Click thumbnail for photos of Key Tower.

 Terminal Tower remains the second tallest building in Cleveland and Ohio.
 Click here to go to Cleveland State University Library's Cleveland Union Terminal collection, an exhaustive resource detailing the construction and history of the Union Terminal complex.

-Please note that the Terminal Tower's 42nd floor observation deck is NOT open to the public due to security concerns.
+The Terminal Tower's 42nd floor observation deck is open for special events and occasionally to the public.

 200 Public Square - 1985